ControlledChaos/post-and-page-builder/readme.txt

 = From within WordPress =
 1. Visit 'Plugins > Add New'
-1. Search for 'Post & Page Builder by BoldGrid'
+1. Search for 'Post and Page Builder by BoldGrid'
 1. Activate Post and Page Builder from your Plugins page.

 = Manually =